 A flexible MPA that can be studied from anywhere in the world

-It is a Masters degree that has been specifically designed for the busy lives of working professionals, with academic content accessible at the times that suit you, enabling you to study around your work and family life.
-You can apply what you learn to your role as you study and continue to progress in your career in parallel.
+It is a Masters degree that has been specifically designed for the busy lives of working professionals, with academic content accessible at the times that suit you, enabling you to study around your full-time work and family life.
+You can apply what you learn to your role as you study, continue to progress in your career, and boost your employability in parallel.
 You will study in an interactive online learning environment and collaborate with fellow students from all over the world, providing a unique opportunity to grow your global professional network.

 You will learn with our highly experienced team of experts from a Department that is globally recognised for excellence in research and teaching in this field.
 In 2021, the University of York was proud to be ranked 22nd in the world for social policy and administration in the QS World University rankings.

 Drawing from contemporary scholarship and current practitioner approaches used across the globe, you will learn how to analyse and influence multi-stakeholder policy processes and lead development projects, programmes and organisations.
 Designed for development practitioners in governmental and non-governmental organisations in the UK and internationally, this online course prepares you to meet the challenges of development in complex and demanding contexts.